 If you don’t have the budget to partner with a big influencer, consider finding a micro-influencer.
 These influencers have a significant, but not massive following, usually ranging anywhere from 1,000 to 100,000 followers.
 Micro-influencers are typically much more willing to do an “in-kind” agreement, trading product for promotion.
 If you’re a small business, investing in micro-influencers could be a great way to help drive potential customers to your page.

-79% of businesses rank engagement as the most important factor when evaluating who is an ideal influencer, followed by quality of followers (70%) and industry or niche (67%).
+Seventy-nine percent of businesses rank engagement as the most important factor when evaluating who is an ideal influencer, followed by quality of followers (70 percent) and industry or niche (67 percent).

 It’s important you spend more time thinking about your strategy and campaign goals before getting started on your influencer marketing campaign.
 Setting up crystal clear goals will drive initial planning decisions and help you determine the best fit for your partnership.

 While working with an influencer, it’s important to make the paid partnership feel as natural as possible.
 Sitting an influencer in a chair to talk about how great your product is will likely come off as an advertisement and will quickly lose your viewer’s attention.

 For example, lifestyle blogger Jacey Durprie’s latest partnership with Biossance aligns perfectly with her brand, as she frequently shows off her morning routine, productivity, and favorite products.
 She keeps it conversational, asking her followers their favorite “beauty hacks” and shares one of her

 The partnership feels very natural without looking like a typical advertisement.

 Whichever route you chose, influencer marketing is here to stay.
 It’s a great way for you to tap into a niche, build brand awareness, and, of course, drive sales.

 If you really want your brand to gain traction on Instagram and reach entirely new audiences, then you have to master the art of the hashtag.